 - Do not run or play near traffic.

-These added patrols are financed through grant money provided by the New York State Governor’s Traffic Safety Committee’s Selective Traffic Enforcement Program (PTS) Police Traffic Services Grant designed to improve pedestrian and motorist safety and reduce traffic related accidents.
+Patrols are financed through grant money provided by the New York State Governor’s Traffic Safety Committee’s Selective Traffic Enforcement Program (PTS) Police Traffic Services Grant designed to improve pedestrian and motorist safety and reduce traffic related accidents.